Aero A.8

-The Aero A.8 was the last realised construction of ing.
-Karel Rösner in the Aero factory.
+The Aero A.8 was the last realized construction of an aircraft by engineer Karel Rösner, a former chief designer of the German company Gotha, who after the First World War briefly joined the services of the Aero company.
 It was a passenger biplane for 4 passengers.
 Unlike most passenger airplanes of the time, which had the pilot seat positioned behind the wings, the pilot of A.8 was sitting under the leading edge of the wing.
 During the flight tests the airplane crashed in an accident into the wooden building of Main Aviation Workshops in Kbely.
 The development of the airplane was then abandoned.